ekollof/homepage/README.md

 - 🔍 **Web Search**: Integrated search bar with multiple providers (Brave, Google, DuckDuckGo, Bing)
 - 🔗 **Hierarchical Links**: Organize links in categories and subcategories
 - 🎯 **Icon Support**: Use emojis or other icons for visual organization
+- ✏️ **In-Browser Editing**: Add, edit, and delete links directly from the web interface
 - ⚡ **Lightweight**: Inline CSS and JavaScript for simplicity

 ## Documentation